acgetchell/mundus-atrox/src/journals/eighth.md

 *Actias* hurriedly shoves the statuette into his backpack.

-We investigate the centermost Northern room.
+We investigate the center most Northern room.

 > This chamber occupies the northern tower of the castle.
 A stone altar stands in the middle of the room, covered with bloodstained black cloth.
 Golden ritual implements—a chalice, a knife, and a censer—are carefully arranged on top of the altar.
 > Two archways to the south are covered with heavy curtains.